royaltm/node-zmq-raft/PROTO.md

 Peer
 ====

-Each ØMQ peer opens a single ØMQ ROUTER socket and binds it to the indicated in the configuration ip address and port.
+Each ØMQ RAFT peer opens a single ØMQ ROUTER socket and binds it to the indicated in the configuration ip address and port.

-Each ØMQ peer must have a unique PEER ID (`string`) and an URL of its ROUTER socket.
+Each ØMQ RAFT peer must have a unique PEER ID (`string`) and an URL of its ROUTER socket.
 Information about each peer's ID and a (visible by the cluster) URL must be available to all other peers in the cluster.

 Each ØMQ peer opens as many ØMQ DEALER sockets as there are other peers in the cluster, connected to the other peers' ROUTER sockets.

-For communication between peers in the RAFT cluster the following RPC messages are being used:
+For communication between peers in ØMQ RAFT cluster the following RPC messages are being used:

 * RequestVote RPC
 * AppendEntries RPC
 * InstallSnapshot RPC

-Peer's RPC expects a response to be received within a RPC_TIMEOUT (preferred 50 ms) interval.
-When the response is not being received within this interval the requesting party repeats sending the last request message.
+Each peer expects a response to its RPC message to be received within a `RPC_TIMEOUT` (preferred 50 ms) interval.
+When the response is not being received within this interval the requesting peer repeats sending the last message.

-For message types: AppendEntries and InstallSnapshot the RPC_TIMEOUT may be longer but not longer than the half of the ELECTION_TIMEOUT_MIN (preferred 200 ms).
+For message types: `AppendEntries` and `InstallSnapshot` the `RPC_TIMEOUT` may be longer but not longer than the half of the ELECTION_TIMEOUT_MIN (preferred 200 ms).

-The first frame of all of the above message types identifies messages for debouncing.
+The first frame of each of the above message types identifies messages for debouncing.
+If two messages are being received with the same request id, the second one is being discarded.
-This frame type is `uint`.
+The type of the identification frame is `uint`.
 Its value starts at 1 and increases monotonically for each subsequent message until value reaches 16777216 at which it becomes 0.

 Client
 ======

-A client should establish a ØMQ DEALER socket and connect it at first to all of the known cluster peer's (seed peers) ROUTER sockets.
+The ØMQ Raft client should establish a ØMQ DEALER socket and connect it at first to all of the known cluster (seed) peer's ROUTER sockets.
 Client should then ask each known peer at a time about the cluster state, peer URLs and the current LEADER ID using a RequestConfig RPC.
-In case the cluster is in the transition state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
-Upon success the client should disconnect its DEALER socket from all other peers and connect it only (or leave the connection) to the leader's ROUTER URL.
+In case the cluster is in the transitional state (no leader) the client should repeat sending RequestConfig messages until the response contains a valid LEADER ID.
+Upon success the client should disconnect its DEALER socket from all other peers and leave a connection only to the leader's ROUTER URL.
 The client should also update its list of all known peers in the cluter.

 The client may ask for the current cluster status and configuration periodically using RequestConfig RPC to detect changes eagerly.

 Once the client knows the current leader it should send all messages to the current leader's url.

-There are two conditions that may break the known leader state:
+The known leader state may be broken if:

 1. The client receives negative response from a peer with optional information about the currently elected LEADER ID.
 2. The client waits for the response from a peer longer than SERVER_RESPONSE_TTL (preferred: 500 ms) or the peer responds negatively without indicating the current LEADER ID.

-The "broken known leader state" procedure:
+The "broken known leader state" recovery procedure:

 In the first scenario the client should connect its DEALER socket to the new leader's URL indicated in the last response, disconnect from other peers and send the last request message again to the new leader.

-In the second scenario the client should connect its DEALER sockets to all known cluster peers, wait a SERVER_ELECTION_GRACE_MS (preferred: 300 ms) interval and send the last request message again to each peer in turn until it receives a positive response or a negative response but with the valid information about the currently elected LEADER ID.
+In the second scenario the client should connect its DEALER sockets to all known cluster peers, wait a SERVER_ELECTION_GRACE_MS (preferred: 300 ms) interval and send the last request message again to each peer in turn until a peer responds with a positive response or a negative response with the information about the currently elected LEADER ID.
 In this instance the client should connect its DEALER socket to the current leader's URL and disconnect from all other peers and send the last request message again to the new leader.

 The client may use the following RPC messages for communicating with the cluster peers: